dianixn/Residual_CNN/README.md

 # Residual_CNN
 Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB R2020b

 I am quite confused about that paper, therefore, I kindly have 2 guesses from the reference provided and the total parameters mentioned in that paper.
-I also propose a simple design with almost same performance and 82% reduction on parameters in the paper 'Low Complexity Channel estimation with Neural Network Solutions' (code available at the repo: https://github.com/dianixn/Interpolation-ResNet).
+I also propose a simple design with almost same performance and 82% reduction on parameters in the paper 'Low Complexity Channel estimation with Neural Network Solutions' and code @ https://github.com/dianixn/Interpolation-ResNet.

 It is defined as ReEsNet.
 I think they did not release the code so I am not sure what I did is hundred percent correct, so just have fun.